khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### When to use accordions

-* To display and regroup additional information
+* Displaying and regrouping additional information.
 * To add granular control over the information of a given page
 * To shorten pages and reduce scrolling